amper5and/node-google-voice/readme.md

 		console.log(counts);
 	});

-### Place a call to 18005551212 using the mobile phone number 1234567890 associated with the GV account
+### Place a call
+Call 18005551212 using the mobile phone number 1234567890 associated with the GV account

 	client.connect('call',{outgoingNumber:'18005551212', forwardingNumber:'1234567890', phoneType:2}, function(error, response, body){
 		if(error){